alex-gutev/live-cells-cl/docs/basics/cells.rst

 -----------

 Cells local to a given lexical scope can be defined with :cl:macro:`CELL-LET`.
-Like :cl:macro:`LET`, the first argument is a list of bindings to establish followed by a list of body forms that are evaluated in order.
+Like :cl:macro:`COMMON-LISP:LET`, the first argument is a list of bindings to establish followed by a list of body forms that are evaluated in order.

 .. attention::

    All cells are lexically scoped, including global cells defined with :cl:macro:`DEFCELL`.
-This differs from global variables, defined with :cl:macro:`DEFVAR` and :cl:macro:`DEPARAMETER`, which are dynamically scoped.
+This differs from global variables, defined with :cl:macro:`COMMON-LISP:DEFVAR` and :cl:macro:`COMMON-LISP:DEFPARAMETER`, which are dynamically scoped.

 Each binding is of the form ``(CELL-NAME VALUE-FORM)`` where ``CELL-NAME`` is the name of the cell, which is made visible to